alexeyev/ysk-minimal-tgbot/README.md

 5. Everything else is obvious.

-You will be provided with your id and a key; this is the last time you see your key, do not forget to copy and save it somewhere.
+You will be provided with your id and a key; this is the last time you will have seen your key, so do not forget to copy and save it somewhere.
 Including `config.ini`.

 ## And we're good to go